prismatic left image and teton on right image

 Jess

 But just 45 minutes south of Yellowstone is another gem in the national park crown—Grand Teton National Park.
-And while nearly 5 million people visit Yellowstone every year, Grand Teton National Park only sees half that number!
+With its dramatic peaks, pristine alpine lakes, and incredible wildlife, Grand Teton is every bit as breathtaking as its northern neighbor.
+Yet, while nearly 5 million people visit Yellowstone every year, Grand Teton National Park only sees half that number!

 Grand Teton national park tour